Skip to content

 }

-• alg: Specifies the algorithm used to sign the token (RSA with SHA-256).
-This field will always have this value.
+• alg: The algorithm used to sign the token (RSA with SHA-256).

-• kid: The key ID used to get the key to sign the token.
-This is useful for key rotation scenarios.
+• kid: The key ID used to identify the correct public key for verification.

 {